Brazilian singer Gal Costa, icon of Tropicalia movement, dies at 77 | Entertainment

 Brazilian singer Gal Costa, icon of Tropicalia movement, dies at 77

-Brazilian singer Gal Costa, one of the most distinctive voices from the country's Tropicalia movement, has died at 77, her press team said on Wednesday.
+Brazilian singer Gal Costa, one of the most distinctive voices from the country's Tropicalia movement, has died at the age of 77.

+"It is with deep sadness and a heavy heart that we communicate the death of singer Gal Costa," said her official Twitter account.
+"We appreciate everyone's love at this difficult time."
+Tributes poured in from many of Brazil's biggest names in politics and entertainment.

+President-elect Luiz Inacio Lula da Silva said Costa was "one of the greatest singers in the world."
+"Her talent, technique and daring enriched and renewed our culture, shaped and marked the lives of millions of Brazilians," Lula tweeted, along with a photo of the two embracing.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)